packit/specfile/README.md

 # adding a new entry, author is automatically determined
 # (using the same heuristics that rpmdev-packager uses) if possible
 # this function already honors autochangelog
-specfile.add_changelog_entry('New upstream release 2.1')
+specfile.add_changelog_entry('- New upstream release 2.1')

 # adding a new entry, specifying author and timestamp explicitly
 specfile.add_changelog_entry(
-    'New upstream release 2.1',
+    '- New upstream release 2.1',
     author='Nikola Forró',
     email='nforro@redhat.com',
     timestamp=datetime.date(2021, 11, 20),